rudrankriyam/rudrankriyam/README.md

 # Hi there!

-I amm **Rudrank Riyam** — an experienced Apple Platforms engineer about creating apps and sharing knowledge with the developer community.
+I am **Rudrank Riyam** — an experienced Apple Platforms engineer about creating apps and sharing knowledge with the developer community.

 <div align="center">